How to Grow Cannabis in Soil

 How to water cannabis plants in soil

-1. Wait until the top of your soil feels dry up to your first knuckle (about an inch deep)
+1. Wait until the top of your soil feels dry up to your first knuckle (about an inch deep).
+If you try to pick up the plant, it should feel light.
+A heavy pot means there’s still lots of water inside.

 2. Add nutrients to your water (if needed), then adjust the pH.
 The most common reason growers get nutrient deficiencies is because they don’t adjust the pH of their water.
 Most soil growers only add nutrients every other watering (or even less often), but even when giving just plain water you still need to adjust the pH of your water to prevent deficiencies.

-3. Start watering your plants and continue to add water until you see at least 20% extra runoff water drain out the bottom of your pot.
+3. Water your plants and keep adding water until you see at least 20% extra runoff water drain out the bottom of your pot.
 Go back to step 1.

 Don’t Use Miracle-Gro or Other “Slow Release” Soils!